Jeunese/jeunese.github.io/docs/overview.md

 *  How your content will help you meet business goals.
 *  The target audience and their needs.
-*  The [voice and tone](/voice-and-tone) of content for your audience.
+*  The [Voice and Tone](/voice-and-tone) of content for your audience.

 Product documentation should be updated based on a roadmap for organising, scheduling, creating, and publishing content.
-Increasingly, this is achieved with a **Docs-as-Code** infrastructure.
+Increasingly, this is achieved with a **Docs-as-Code** approach.

 ### Infrastructure and process (Docs-as-Code)

 It's becoming increasingly popular to adopt a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to managing product documentation.

-Docs-as-Code involves information developers using similar tools and processes to create and manage documentation as developers use for creating and managing code.
+Docs-as-Code involves using similar tools and processes to create and manage documentation as developers use for creating and managing code.
 Docs-as-Code typically matches the agile approach to delivering output, which might include using an issue tracking manager (such as JIRA), assigning tickets in bi-weekly sprints, and demoing completed doc work.

 With a Docs-as-Code approach to product documentation, content for a release is published only when a feature or update is available to customers.
 A release typically includes one specific feature or a narrowly defined set of features, the scheduling of which is at the discretion of the PM.
 For more information on what might be included in product documentation, see [Create the content](/get-started?id=_4-create-the-content) in the **Get Started with Product Documentation** article.